 The undergraduate student academic grievance policy describes the channel of resolution used in the College of Nursing to resolve students’ academic issues or complaints.
 The channel requires that the student seek resolution with the faculty member alleged to have caused the problem and, if not resolved, the student should initiate resolution through a defined set of procedures.

 Students are encouraged to meet with their course faculty if they have academic problems.
-Further procedures for resolution of differences are outlined in the Academic Grievance Policy of the current USC Policies and Procedures Manual and this College of Nursing Undergraduate Student Handbook.
-Contact the Executive Director of Student Affairs in the College of Nursing for assistance.
+Further procedures for resolution of differences are outlined in the Academic Grievance Policy of the current UofSC Policies and Procedures Manual and this College of Nursing Undergraduate Student Handbook.
+Contact the Assistant Dean for Student Affairs in the College of Nursing for assistance.

 UNIVERSITY OF SOUTH CAROLINA COLLEGE OF NURSING

 The purpose of this policy is to inform students of their rights and responsibilities regarding the academic issues cited below.

 1. Protection of freedom of expression.
 Students should be free to take reasoned exceptions to the data or views offered in any course of study and to reserve judgment about matters of opinion.
 They are responsible, however, for learning the content of any course of study for which they are enrolled.

 2. Protection against improper academic evaluation.
 Students should have protection, through orderly procedures, against prejudiced or capricious academic evaluation.
 At the same time, they are responsible for maintaining standards of academic performance established for each course in which they are enrolled.